Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 2. Apply cleaning solution to the moldy surface

-3. Allow solution to sit for several minutes
+3. Allow the solution to sit for the contact time recommended on the product label

 4. Gently scrub using a soft brush or sponge